 - Lake trout

-Fiber keeps you fuller for longer and it must be part of your pre-pregnancy diet to lose weight.
+Fiber keeps you fuller for longer and it must be part of your pre-pregnancy diet if you are trying to lose weight in order to conceive.
 It can help you regulate your calorie intake and maintain a healthy pre-pregnancy weight.
-This is important because being overweight puts you at risk of developing gestational diabetes when you’re pregnant (13).
+This is important because being overweight puts you at higher risk of developing gestational diabetes when you’re pregnant.
+Higher pre-pregnancy fiber intake has been associated with a lower risk of gestational diabetes as well (13).

 Some ideal high-fiber foods to include in your pre-pregnancy diet include: